igdev0/igdev0/README.md

 Hello👋

 💻 I'm a proficent software developer<br/>
-🔭 Currently working on a ticket wedding protocol<br/>
+🔭 Currently working on a decentralized lottery ticket system<br/>
 🦀 Advancing my Rust knowledge<br/>
 🐝 Open to opportunities in the web3 or web2 space<br/>
 📫 Reach me at: dorultanianos@gmail.com<br/>